codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-02-ck3.md

 ```bash
 $ ./your_program.sh
 ```

-It will then send multiple `GEOADD` commands specifying one or more location to add.
-For valid coordinates, the tester will expect the response to be the usual response of the `GEOADD` command.
-For invalid coordinates values, it will expect an error.
+It will then send multiple `GEOADD` commands.
+If the coordinates supplied are valid, the tester will expect the response to be `:1\r\n`, the usual response of the `GEOADD` command.
+For invalid coordinates values, it will expect an error response.

 For example, the tester might send your program a command like this: